 - The Proclamation is applicable for private organizations employees which are salaried persons employed in a private organization for not less than forty five days for definite or indefinite period of time or piece of work including managerial employees.
 However, it doesn’t include employees engaged in cotton collection, sugar cane cutting and such other similar works regularly repeated in the course of the year.
 Please note that the term private organizations means an organization established to engage in commerce, industry , agriculture, construction, social service or in any other lawful activity and which has salaried employees and includes charities and associations;

-- employees, who have pension scheme or provident fund before the coming into force of this Proclamation, may either decide to continue to benefit from the pension scheme or the provident fund or agree to be covered by this Proclamation;
+- Employees, who have a pension scheme or provident fund before coming into force of the proclamation, may either decide to continue to benefit from the pension scheme or the provident fund or agree to be covered in the current scheme.

-- Employees of religious organizations and political organizations and persons engaged in the informal sector shall, upon their consent, be covered by this Proclamation.
+- Employees of religious organizations and political organizations and persons engaged in the informal sector can be, upon their consent, covered by the Proclamation.

 - The Proclamation doesn’t apply for domestic workers, and employees of governmental organizations, international organizations and foreign diplomatic missions.

-The contributions payable to the Private Organizations Pension Fund shall, based on the salary (gross salary earned during normal working hours) of the employee of the private organization, 11 % by the employer and 7 % by the employee, a total of 18%.
+The contributions payable to the Private Organizations Pension Fund is, based on the salary (gross salary earned during normal working hours) of the employee of the private organization, 11 % by the employer and 7 % by the employee, a total of 18%.

-In a transitory provision (Article 57), the total contribution is raised step by step from 12% in the first year to 18% in the fourth year as the following table indicates:
+In a transitory provision (Article 57 of the Proclamation), the total contribution is raised step by step from 12% in the first year to 18% in the fourth year as the following table indicates: